College dropout. Fired tech executive. Unsuccessful businessman.

 7. I think if you do something and it turns out pretty good, then you should go do something else wonderful, not dwell on it for too long.
 Just figure out what’s next.

-Install the app now from playstore
+Install the game now from playstore

 8. Quality is much better than quantity.
 One home run is much better than two doubles.